 You know, we do business for a while.

-Maybe I'll be interested, maybe I won't.
+Maybe I won't.

 You know, we do business for a while.

-Maybe I'll be interested, and maybe I won't.
+Maybe I won't.

-Mirtha and an FBI agent.
+January 7th, 1980, ABSCAM, Mirtha and an FBI agent.

-Mirtha says he's got to be cautious here because he's going to someday be a leader in the House.
+Merthyr says he's got to be cautious here because he's going to someday be a leader in the House.

-I expect to be in leadership of the House, and you have anything said against you, then you got a problem.
+And you have anything said against you, then you've got a problem.

-It's it's coming true, Fire finally.
+It's coming true, Farm, finally.

-Why is it that we can play tape of people talking that way, but I can't talk that way.
+Why is it that we can play tape of people talking that way, but I can't talk that way?

-You know, you get some weasel here and go out and uh give me up just to save his own skin.
+You know, you get some weasel here and go out and give me up just to save his own skin.

-Um Mertha would fit right in, Congressman William Jefferson, Democrat Louisiana, any number of them.
+Congressman William Jefferson, Democrat Louisiana, any number of them.

 How do you answer the charge that you're putting someone in that position who has ethics problems?

-To take something that happened 26 years ago in which there were no charges brought against Congressman Martha, and frankly, there are a lot of good people who serve in both the House and the Senate.
+To take something that happened 26 years ago in which there were no charges brought against Congressman Murtha.

 John McCain, for one, a great member of the Senate, who also were involved in those things.